-IC Maskset IC Master identification number (1) Firmware version OST version Optional Neslib crypto library version K8N0A С 00DE 2.0.2 4.0 4.2.10
+IC Maskset name IC version Master identification number (1) Firmware version OST version Optional NesLib crypto library version K8N0A D 00DE 2.0.2 4.0 6.2.1

-- 1. Part of the product information. - The IC maskset name is the product hardware identification.

-The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 15: Guidance documentation.
+- 1. Part of the product information. - 16 The IC maskset name is the product hardware identification.
+The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - 17 All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 15: Guidance documentation.